YesWoolley/OnlineBookstore/01-BEFORE-YOU-GET-STARTED.md

 **Key Features:**
 - User registration, login, and authentication
-- Browse, search, and filter ebooks
+- Browse, search, and filter books
 - Shopping cart and order management
 - Admin features for managing books, authors, publishers, and categories
 - Reviews and ratings